The past few years have unraveled the already-strained relationship between publishers and big tech.

 As the enormity of the influence of big tech on our personal lives dawned, governments across the world stepped in with privacy regulations such as GDPR and CCPA.
 Amid mounting privacy concerns, these technologies started to adopt new policies—from Apple limiting the PII information shared for tracking to Google’s decision to remove support for third-party cookies on Chrome—threatening the success of online advertising.

-A blessing in disguise for publishers
+A blessing in disguise for publisher monetization

 ‘Half the money I spend on advertising is wasted; the trouble is I don’t know which half,’ the famous quote from the forefather of marketing, John Wanamaker, was uttered over 100 years ago.
 With digital advertising—specifically with third-party cookies—advertisers gained more control over marketing tactics that accurately connected their spend with the results.